malaktayeh/recyclees/README.md

 ## Getting started
-You had the following two options:
+You have the following two options:

 #### Use the hosted API